Does urgent care test for STDs? Everything you need to know

 Chlamydia

 Similar to HPV, chlamydia is a highly prevalent STD that often doesn’t show any signs or symptoms.
-The infection develops about 1-3 weeks after the initial exposure, and it’s contracted through oral, vaginal, or anal sex.
-With only about 25% of women experiencing symptoms (while 50% of men report experiencing symptoms) making well-woman visits is vital for prevention and limiting other exposure.
+The infection develops about one to three weeks after the initial exposure, and it’s contracted through oral, vaginal or anal sex.
+With only about 25% of women experiencing symptoms (while 50% of men report experiencing symptoms), making well visits vital for prevention and limiting other exposure.

 Symptoms can include: